websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/getting-a-chat-provider-account-id/tawk-to.md

 1. Log in to your [Tawk.to account](https://dashboard.tawk.to/login).

-1. Click on the *Administration* button. <!-- @Fabio/Evelyn - please annotate the screenshot so it's more obvious where someone needs to click and look. -->
+1. Click on the *Administration* button.

     ![You can see the Tawk-to Administration Button.](./tawk-to/images/01.png)